Lithium Batteries: The Basics

 12) Can be used in almost every situation where a lead-acid battery is being used.

 Lead-acid batteries have been developed to the point where there’s a range of models to suit most applications.
-But, whatever the type of lead-acid battery, it will have the inescapable disadvantages.
+But, whatever the type of lead-acid battery, it will have the unavoidable disadvantages described previously.

-There are many different types and models of lithium batteries too but here we are only referring to leisure / auxiliary batteries.
+There are many different types and models of lithium batteries, but here we are only referring to leisure / auxiliary batteries.
 Whatever the Ah capacity of the batteries you need, there is probably a LiFePO4 model to suit.
-Batteries can be joined together to create a battery bank that’s big enough even to run air-conditioning systems.
+Batteries can usually be joined together in parallel to create a battery bank that’s big enough even to run air-conditioning systems.

 At RoadPro, we have a range of LiFePO4 batteries to suit just about every requirement.
 Whatever your vehicle or boat, we can help you get a system that will free you from the hook-up lead.
 We really mean it when we say that you may never have to hook up to the mains again: ever!

 The 3Lion range of LiFePO4 lithium batteries from NDS is designed specifically for use in motorhomes, campervans, caravans and other vehicles.
 Battery sizes include 20Ah, 30Ah, 50Ah, 100Ah.
 Batteries over 100Ah can be used with a 3Link system, a battery-to-battery charger or simply as replacement batteries.
 For fast charging, the 3Link unit is ideal for use in most Ducato-based vehicles, connecting to the existing system and ensuring maximum performance with a charging current of up to 75 Amps.